Bollywood star Khan gets bail after serving two days in jail for poaching

 The case was brought by members of a community known as the Bishnoi, who revere antelopes.
 The community had pursued the case against Khan for almost two decades.

+Khan has made a series of blockbuster hits in the last few years with the latest in December, “Tiger Zinda Hai”, grossing more than 3 billion rupees ($52 million) at the box office.

+His next film, “Race 3”, is an action thriller scheduled for release later in the year.
+Khan has also signed a deal with global e-commerce giant Amazon that gives its Prime video streaming service exclusive worldwide rights to his catalogue and upcoming titles.

-Reporting by Rajendra Jadhav; editing by Euan Rocha and Janet Lawrence
+Reporting by Rajendra Jadhav; editing by Euan Rocha and Jason Neely